 Leg #29 Parkway Battle

 Seeing mile marker 315 was the most amazing feeling ever!
 Happy feet and the terminator (Brennan and April) finished this last set of 5 miles strong!
 It was a pure battle between Brennan and I and the parkway.
 We triumphed over the uphills and conquered the downhills!
 Once we saw the last mile marker in site we used every ounce of energy we had and sprinted the last 0.2 miles.
+These newbies can finally say we've officially completed the run for research!
+Leggooooo!!

 I Can't Even